philippkraft/cmf/documentation/tutorial/CmfTutNeedToKnow.md

-@page CmfTutNeedToKnow What you need to know for using cmf
+@page cmfTutNeedToKnow What you need to know for using cmf

 First, you need to have some knowledge of Python - how to write loops, functions, perform math etc. Python is a programming language gaining